abdullahemad12/Cranberry-Btree/docs/conventions.md

 1. All the variables should be lower case
 2. Variable could include numbers in their names.
 3. The variable name must describe what it stores and why is it there.

+#### Test Naming Conventions:

+1. The the prefix of the test name will be the name the of the function being tested
+2. The suffix will be test(n) where n is the index of the test written for this function.

+For example, the name of the tests for cbt_insert should be:

+1. cbt_insert_test1
+2. cbt_insert_test2
+3. cbt_insert_test3